-Putnam County Habitat for Humanity is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
+Putnam County Habitat for Humanity, Ohio is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.

 Habitat for Humanity is an international, non-governmental, nonprofit organization devoted to building simple, decent and affordable housing.
 We believe everyone deserves a decent and safe place to live.

 Putnam County Habitat for Humanity has two programs that offer applicants the opportunity for safe, decent, affordable housing: Home Ownership and Critical Home Repair.

 Take a look.

 Friday, December 1, 4-7:30 p.m.